 Ms. Leviton states, "Creating a filmmaking incubator is a terrific way to give back to your filmmaking community.
 Bringing together filmmakers from all levels of experience supports and empowers our creative processes.
 And when the going gets tough... you can count on your colleagues for a good laugh, a pat on the back, or, perhaps, the much needed kick in the pants!"

-Marianne has directed and produced more than two dozen narrative shorts and documentaries.
+Marianne has directed and produced more than a dozen narrative shorts and documentaries.
 Her films have won numerous awards including Best of Screenings at multiple film festivals, Best Directing, Best Acting, and Best Art Direction.

 Current projects include two feature documentaries: "Historic Motley County Jail"- the story of an Old West town and "Connected for Life"